opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/drop-sequence.md

 ## Precautions<a name="en-us_topic_0283137072_en-us_topic_0237122149_en-us_topic_0059778402_section3924194973416"></a>

--   Only the sequence owner or a user granted with the DROP permission can run the  **DROP SEQUENCE**  command.
+-   Only the owner of a sequence, the owner of the schema to which the sequence belongs, or a user granted the DROP permission on a sequence or a user granted the DROP ANY SEQUENCE permission can delete a sequence.
 The system administrator has this permission by default.
 -   If the LARGE identifier is used when a sequence is created, the LARGE identifier must be used when the sequence is dropped.

 ## Syntax<a name="en-us_topic_0283137072_en-us_topic_0237122149_en-us_topic_0059778402_section292414499345"></a>